mblais/fibery-script-management/README.md

     my.fibery.io/fibery/space/{SpaceName}/database/{DBName}/automations/{button or rule}/{automation name}

-The only difference between the Fibery URLs and corresponding local directory paths is that *automation names* are used in the local paths instead of the IDs used in URLs.
+The only difference between the Fibery URLs and corresponding local directory paths is that *automation names* are used in the local paths instead of the automation IDs taht are used in Fibery URLs.

 E.g., the URL:  "https://my.fibery.io/fibery/space/Projects/database/Tasks/automations/button/64ac4ff5ff58afe1abad6537/actions"
-would correspond to the local path :  "my.fibery.io/fibery/space/Projects/database/Tasks/automations/button/My Button Name ~{id}.js"
+would correspond to the local path:  "my.fibery.io/fibery/space/Projects/database/Tasks/automations/button/My Button Name ~{id}.js"

-Your Fibery workspace must be specified via the FIBERY_DOMAIN env var or the `--workspace` option; e.g. `--workspace=my.fibery.io`.
+Your Fibery Workspace must be specified via the FIBERY_DOMAIN env var or the `--workspace` option; e.g. `--workspace=my.fibery.io`.

 Each script action in a Button/Rule automation will be stored in its respective directory as described above, named either `{Button-name} ~{id}.js` or `{Rule-name} ~{id}.js`.
 The '{id}' within the name is the last four characters of the script's Action ID and is used to correlate each script file to a particular action within its automation (because there could be more than one script-action within a Button/Rule automation).

-The program will detect when a Space/DB/Automation has been renamed in Fibery, and if the `--yes` program option was specified the program will try to rename the corresponding local file/directory to match the new Fibery name using `git mv` (unless `--nogit` is specified, in which case the directory is renamed with the default OS rename functions).
+The program will detect when a Space/DB/Automation has been renamed in Fibery, and if the `--yes` program option was specified the program will try to rename the corresponding local file/directory to match the new Fibery name using `git mv` (unless `--nogit` is specified, in which case the directory is renamed with the default OS rename function).

 Some cache directories and housekeeping files are also created throughout the file hierarchy; their names always begin with a period.

 ## CACHING

-The result of every Fibery API query that returns part of the Workspace is stored in a local cache file or directory that begins with a period.
+Every Fibery API query result is stored in a local cache file or directory that begins with a period.
 These cached API results can be reused by the program instead of re-querying Fibery by specifying the \`--cache\` option.
-This can save time especially if you have many Spaces and DBs and automations.
+This can save time if you have many Spaces and DBs and automations.

-These cache files also serve as backups, since they contain the complete definitions of all automations pulled from Fibery (not just the actual scripts).
+These cache files also serve as backups, since they contain the *complete definitions of all automations* pulled from Fibery (not just the script actions).

 Old cache files are not automatically deleted; Use the \`purge\` program command to trim them.

 When the \`--cache\` option is specified without any dates, the most recent cache files will be used.
-If you want the program to use different (earlier) cache files, specify a date range with the \`--before\` and \`--after\` options.
+If you want the program to use different (earlier) cache files, specify a date range with the \`--before\` and/or \`--after\` options.
 A cache file's filename encodes its creation date+time, and this is used to find the most recent cache files within the date range specified by \`--before\` and \`--after\`.
 When a date range is specified, the program will always use the most recent cache files found within that range.

 ## SCRIPT MACROS

-A simple macro feature allows your local script files to "include" other source files.
-Macros are expanded recursively, so they can include other macros.
+A simple macro feature allows your local script files to "include" other local source files.
+Macros are expanded recursively so included files can themselves include additional files.

-Within a script file, including the content of a different source file is accomplished by specifying its path in a single-line comment of the form:
+Within a script file, to include the content of a different source file, specify its path in a single-line comment of the form:
-    //+include <path>
+    `//+include <path>`

-This directs the program to insert the file specified by <path> before the next line.
+This directs the program to insert the file specified by `<path>` before the next line.
 The comment must start at the beginning of a line (no preceding whitespace).

-If the <path> begins with the "@" symbol, the "@" is replaced with the current FIBERY_DOMAIN directory path.
+If the `<path>` begins with the "@" symbol, the "@" is replaced with the current FIBERY_DOMAIN directory path.

 A relative path is interpreted relative to the directory of the file currently being processed; that could be a macro file in the case of one macro file including another.

 Immediately after the inserted macro content the program will add a corresponding macro-end comment line of the form:
-    //-include <path>
+    `//-include <path>`

 When adding a macro-inclusion comment in a script file, you do not need to incude the corresponding macro-end comment line; the program will insert it.

-When a local script file is \`pushed\` to Fibery, each macro block within a source file (i.e. the lines between \`//+include\` and \`//-include\`, if present) is replaced with the current content of the referenced macro file.
+When a local script file is \`pushed\` to Fibery, each macro block within a source file (i.e. the lines between \`//+include\` and \`//-include\`, if present) will be **replaced with the current content of the referenced macro file**.

-When pulling script files from Fibery, any macro content and comments will be left untouched, so after a \`pull\` operation your local script files will reflect what is actually on the server.
+When pulling script files from Fibery, any macro content and comments will be left untouched, so after a \`pull\` operation your local script files will reflect what is actually in your Fibery Workspace.
 But each time a local script file gets \`pushed\` back to your Fibery workspace, all its macro blocks will first be replaced by the current macro files' content.

 ## PROGRAM COMMANDS IN DETAIL

-### fibscripts pull
+### `fibscripts pull`

 Download and save Fibery workspace Button and Rule Javascript actions.
 This will OVERWRITE existing local script files, so make sure you've committed any local changes before doing a pull.